 Can Baking Soda and Salt Clean Gold?

-Another inexpensive method to clean gold is with baking soda and salt.
-This method requires aluminum foil so that the baking soda and salt mixture becomes a more effective cleaning tool.
+Another inexpensive method to clean gold is using baking soda, salt, and aluminum foil.
 This method creates ion transfers, a chemical exchange that helps remove dirt on the metal.

 Things you’ll need: